Legal implications of Bamboo encroachment

 Bamboo is not currently listed under UK invasive species legislation, but that does not mean it is risk-free.
 Many property owners underestimate bamboo until it’s too late.
 Its ability to rapidly spread, cause damage and create disputes means many insurers, developers and councils treat bamboo with the same seriousness as invasive plants, and DIY almost always makes the problem worse by stimulating further growth.

-Is bamboo hard to remove?
+Can I remove bamboo myself?
 Yes – Bamboo removal takes specialist equipment to dig up, and for this reason DIY bamboo removal is not usually successful because every fragment of the plant needs to be removed, and this requires an expert’s touch.

 What is the best way to remove bamboo permanently?
 Permanent removal usually requires either full rhizome excavation or a structured treatment programme.
 The correct approach depends on species, size and location.